philhanna/pinochle/notes.md

 - Pass cards to partner
 - Make meld
 - Select card to play (repeat until done)

-### Administrator
-- Select partners for players
-- Start a game
-- Update score

 ### Design issues
 So how does the round of play proceed?
 The server doesn't "push".